Bagga Shaikhan

-Bagga Shaikhan is a village in Rawat, Islamabad on Chak Beli Khan Rawat road.
+Bagga Shaikhan is a beautiful village in Rawat, on Chak Beli Khan Rawat road within Islamabad Capital Territory.
 It is located at 33.4659° N, 73.1925° E with an altitude of 570 meters (1870 ft).

 Telecommunication

 The PTCL provides the main network of landline telephone.
 Many ISPs and all major mobile phone, Wireless companies operating in Pakistan provide service in Bagga Shaikhan.